SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 Notes specific to ATtiny 0/1-series:
 * It is not clear what TCD0 WOAn is.
 I suspect it is true when TCD0 count is greater than TCD0.COMPSET0 and TCD0.CMPCLR0, ie, when WOA turns on and off, which can be individually controlled; the timer continues counting until reaching TCD0.CMPCLR1 when WOB turns off (TCD0 is a very strange timer).
 * Not all inputs are available on all parts - only input sources corresponding to peripherals on that device are available.
-Not all options are avalable for input 2, as noted above.
+Not all options are available for input 2, as noted above.
 * On CCL1 (logic1), IN0 I/O input is available only on the 20 and-24 pin parts, and IN1 and IN2 only on 24-pin parts.
-The event inputs can be used with pin events to take input from a diferent pins for up to two inputs.
+The event inputs can be used with pin events to take input from a different pins for up to two inputs.
 This is demonstrated in the five input example.
 * CCL0's IN0 pin is on PA0, which is nominally the UPDI pin.
 This may limit the usefulness of CCL0 on the ATtiny parts (though it may work as long as the input cannot be mistaken for a UPDI activation command); configuring UPDI as GPIO prevents further programming via UPDI except via HV programming.
 One can always use the event system to substitute another input for IN0; This is demonstrated in the three input example.

 ##### Usage